-Each part builds on the previous parts, so it is best to attend the entire thing from start to end and to do the complete the execises.
+Each part builds on the previous parts, so it is best to attend the entire thing from start to end and to do the complete the exercises.
 While we are starting assuming no prior knowledge of the command line, we will go quite far, so do not be off put if things seem pretty basic at the start.

-Our training website https://training.sharcnet.ca has links to a readable version of today's presentation in web, pdf, and epub format.
+Our training website https://training.computeontario.ca has links to a readable version of today's presentation in web, pdf, and epub format.
 You do not have to worry about taking notes or falling behind.

-1.1 Zoom and Etiquette
+1.1 BigBlueButton and Etiquette

-Before getting started, we would like to introduce you to the online platform Zoom and discuss the online etiquette that we expect throughout the workshop.
+Before getting started, we would like to introduce you to the online platform BigBlueButton and discuss the online etiquette that we expect throughout the workshop.

 First I would like to ask everyone to mute their microphone.
 You can do this by click the microphone icon.
-The microphone icon is in the far left of the menu that pops up on the bottom of the zoom window when you move your mouse on it.
-You know your microphone is muted when you see a red slash through the microphone icon.
+The microphone icon is in the far left of the menu bar on the bottom of the BigBlueButton window.
+You know your microphone is muted when you see a slash through the microphone icon.

 It is good etiquette to leave your microphone off unless you are speaking as otherwise everyone will hear the background noise from your space, and we will be forced to mute you, which is something you cannot undo.
 If you want, you can also turn off your video by clicking the video camera icon to the immediate right of the microphone icon.
+A slash through indicates it is off too.